AdobeDocs/experience-manager-screens.pt-BR/help/using/system-security-aem-screens.md

 # Considerações sobre a segurança do sistema para o AEM Screens {#security-checklist}

 >[!IMPORTANT]
->Este é um recurso interno do Git.
+>Um recurso interno do Git.

 Esta página destaca as Considerações de segurança do sistema para o AEM Screens.